Cleveland Bay: Development

-Between 1685 and 1785 this Chapman Horse/Andalusian/Barb cross developed into the original Cleveland Bay.
-During this century the type grew bigger due to better feeding, and by 1785 had developed through selective breeding into the "agricultural type" Cleveland Bay.
-This original type was heavier and more draft-like than the breed of today.
+Between 1685 and 1785, it is believed that this early Chapman Horse/Andalusian/Barb type served as the foundation stock for the Cleveland Bay.
+During this century the type grew bigger due to better feeding, and by 1785, had developed through selective breeding into the "agricultural type" Cleveland Bay.
+This original type was heavier and more draught-like than the breed of today.
 This was due to a need for strength more than speed on the farms and poor roads of 17th- and 18th-century England.
-As roads improved and speed became more important in the late eighteenth century, Thoroughbred and Arabian blood was added.
+As roads improved, and speed became more important in the late 18th century, Thoroughbred and Arabian blood may have been added.
 The resulting horses were used extensively as coach horses, and were lighter of frame, with a well-arched neck and powerful shoulders, making for a flashy carriage horse.

-The Thoroughbred blood was added despite the claims of breeders that the Cleveland Bay was "free from taint of black or blood", meaning either Thoroughbred "blood" or the Old English "Black" and its descendants.
+Thoroughbred blood is believed to have been added by some scholars, in spite the claims of breeders that the Cleveland Bay was "free from taint of black or blood", meaning either Thoroughbred "blood" or the Old English "Black" and its descendants.
 The addition of Thoroughbred breeding is thought responsible for Cleveland Bays born with red legs (as opposed to the black normally associated with bay horses), generally the result of a chestnut Thoroughbred sire in the family tree.

+A 2019 genetic study of the Cleveland Bay breed also revealed genetic similarities to the now-extinct Turkoman horse, the Connemara Pony, and the Irish Draught.
+A separate 2020 study also found that three of the maternal lines in the modern-day Cleveland Bay likely originated from Iberian or Barb mares.